LiDMaS: Architecture-Level Modeling of Fault-Tolerant Magic-State Injection in GKP Photonic Qubits: Discussions

 \section{Discussions}

 A major line of work on fault-tolerant photonic quantum computation has focused on the Gottesman–Kitaev–Preskill (GKP) encoding under finite squeezing, most notably in the seminal analysis by Menicucci et al. \cite{menicucci2014fault}, which established threshold theorems for continuous-variable cluster-state computation using idealized Gaussian operations.
 That study rigorously analyzed error propagation in measurement-based quantum computing and demonstrated that fault tolerance is achievable in principle with sufficiently high squeezing.
-However, the analysis primarily emphasized asymptotic thresholds and did not explicitly consider magic-state injection protocols, repeat-until-success dynamics, or the impact of heralded photon loss on gate-level overhead.
+However, the analysis primarily emphasized asymptotic thresholds and did not explicitly consider magic-state injection protocols, repeat-until-success dynamics, or the impact of heralded photon loss on gate-level overhead (Table~\ref{tab:lit_comparison}).
 In contrast, our work directly models logical $T$-gate magic-state preparation, explicitly incorporating finite squeezing, depolarizing noise, and erasure into a unified architecture-level framework.
-Rather than focusing on global thresholds, we quantify operational metrics, success probability, injection overhead, and logical fidelity, relevant to near-term photonic architectures.
+Rather than focusing on global thresholds, operational metrics—success probability, injection overhead, and logical fidelity—are quantified to provide performance measures relevant to near-term photonic architectures.

+Table~\ref{tab:lit_comparison} summarizes how this work relates to representative prior studies on GKP fault tolerance, photonic architectures, and magic-state preparation.

 Recent studies by Fukui et al. \cite{fukui2018high} and related follow-up work introduced high-performance GKP error-correction schemes based on analog information, demonstrating that exploiting continuous measurement outcomes can substantially improve logical error suppression at moderate squeezing levels.
 These works provide important insights into decoder-level performance and show that finite squeezing noise can be mitigated more efficiently than previously thought.
-However, they largely abstract away from higher-level logical workflows such as magic-state distillation or injection, and they do not address how residual errors interact with outer stabilizer codes under realistic loss conditions.
+Related bosonic fault-tolerance analyses using surface--GKP codes, such as Noh and Chamberland \cite{noh2020fault}, report logical-error scaling but likewise do not model non-Clifford injection or loss in detail (Table~\ref{tab:lit_comparison}).
 Our approach complements these results by treating GKP protection as an effective logical noise map and explicitly studying how residual errors propagate through a non-Clifford injection protocol, thereby bridging the gap between decoder-centric analyses and system-level fault-tolerant gate synthesis.